sharat87/sharats.me/posts/2020-03-22-the-magic-of-autohotkey-2.md

 This uses the same explorer library I mentioned in the previous sections.
 When this hotkey is triggered, we get a prompt where we can enter a folder tree (*i.e.,* folders separated by `/` or `\\`) and they will all be created.
-As a bonus, we are also switched to that newly created folder so we can start to work with the folder we just created.
+As a bonus, we are also switched to that newly created folder so we can start working with it right away.

 Now I can hit <kbd>^n</kbd> and type in `src/main/java` or `2020-01/pics`, and all nesting structure is created and navigated, which is usually followed by pasting some files.

 ## Email Selected File(s) with Outlook

-Considering most corporate workplaces use Outlook in some capacity for work email, I think it is important to look at how we use it, and what parts of it we can automate / improve.
+Outlook is necessary tool for email at most corporate workplaces.
+So it's important to look at how we use it, and what parts of it we can automate / improve.

 It's also quite common to have to send files over email as attachments.
 Yet, considering how often we tend to do that, it's still a tedious process.
 Go to outlook, start new mail, drag-drop the file